 This book is worth buying even if you aren't going to visit Yosemite National Park and do any nature or landscape photography because of the over 100 magnificent photos.
 Here is the link:The Photographer's Guide to Yosemite

-My own fantasy is to be able to return to the park at several different times of the year.
+On my own bucket list is to return to the park at several different times of the year with more than just a few days to photograph this photographer's delight.

 A good photography guide book is the best digital camera accessory you can get before you take a trip to a vacation spot for the first time.
 I knew that my time was very limited so I had to focus on the main attractions and shoot them in an efficient way.